 Could she had come up with a Google search for “online course coach”?
 Possibly.

 But she wrote and recorded content that slowwwwlyyy convinced me to step-up my course game.
 There wasn’t ever a lightbulb moment where I read an article and then immediately decided to hire her.
 Instead, she slowly aligned my thinking about courses with her thinking, and helped me identify that I was doing a lot of things wrong.
 Then I was actually ready to be a client of hers.

 A quick start guide to building an audience – and possibly getting some clients in the process!

 - You have a non-existent (or extremely small) mailing list

 - You don’t have content that actively works for you (maybe you had started a blog, but you abandoned it or it really never made an impact)

 - You haven’t seen a direct correlation between creating content and getting paying clients

-In my newest course, The Blueprint, I focus on a strategy that I call The Trojan Horse Technique.
+In my course, The Blueprint, I focus on a strategy that I call The Trojan Horse Technique.